microsoft/playwright/docs/src/locators.md

     .FillAsync("playwright@microsoft.com");
 ```

-:::tip When to use placeholder locators
+:::note When to use placeholder locators
 Use this locator when locating form elements that do not have labels but do have placeholder texts.
 :::